ProsperousTroll/Zachs-Dotfiles/README.md

 - Hyprland
 - Hyprpaper
-- Kitty
+- Ghostty
 - Fastfetch
 - Yazi
-- Rofi
-- Btop
+- Fuzzel
 - Stow
 - RobotoMono Nerd Font
 - Dragon-drop

-### Optional

-- Neovim
-- Nemo

 Here's a handy command you can paste to install all the prerequisites (on Arch Linux):

-<sub>and feel free to omit nemo if you either don't plan on using a GUI file manager or have another one you prefer.</sub>

-`sudo pacman -S hyprland kitty hyprpaper fastfetch yazi nemo rofi btop stow ttf-roboto-mono-nerd`
+`sudo pacman -S hyprland ghostty hyprpaper fastfetch yazi fuzzel stow ttf-roboto-mono-nerd`

 (I'm pretty sure you can replace 'pacman -S' with 'apt install' on debian-based distros, but you might need some additional configuration or packages for them to work out of the box.
 Discretion is adviced and what not.)